Cocker Spaniel Breed Guide

 The AKC officially recognized the American Cocker Spaniel in 1946.

 Cocker Spaniel Temperament & Personality

 Purebred Cocker Spaniels are famous for their level-headed temperaments, and overtly affectionate characteristics.
 They’re by all means a family dog whose one quest in life is to love and be loved.
 Often integrated deeply into the family, they love doing anything that involves family activity or those dearest to them.
-They’re cuddly dogs that love to play and jump around.
+A Cocker Spaniel’s temperament makes them cuddly dogs that love to play and jump around.
 Also, for being a smaller dog, they actually prove to be quite active.

 However, despite their affection and enthusiasm for life, these dogs can be sensitive.
 They’re naturally a bit fickle and will crumble beneath an angry owner.
 They can become introverted and even resort to aggression if they feel their sense of security has been removed, or if they feel at all threatened.
 Their bubbly sense of joy can easily be replaced with timidity if not properly raised.
 Due to this volatility, Cocker Spaniels—way beyond most breeds—need profound care and attention.